 Epilepsy and Labor

 Many women with epilepsy worry that they will have a seizure during labor.
 This is an understandable fear.
 As your pregnancy progresses, your metabolism changes, leading to lower levels of antiseizure medication in your body.
 This means that the antiseizure medications in your body will be more diluted.
 That's why your doctor will be monitoring the levels of medication in your blood throughout your pregnancy, and might increase the dosage if it's getting too low.

 So when labor starts, you may already be a little more vulnerable to a seizure.
 Then, you may miss a dose, because things don't always go exactly according to plan when a woman goes into labor.
 You will also be in pain and breathing hard, which can increase the chance of a seizure.
 This doesn't mean that seizures are common during labor and delivery, but they are a possibility.

 What happens if you do have a seizure during labor?
 Your doctor may give you IV medication to stop the seizure.
-If that doesn't work, you may have to have a caesarean section.
+If that doesn't work, you may have to have a cesarean section.
 Although most women with epilepsy have normal vaginal deliveries, they do have a higher rate of C-sections than other women.
 Sometimes, anticonvulsant drugs can also reduce the ability of the muscles of your uterus to contract.
 If this happens, your labor might not progress as well and a C-section may be your best option.